 6. Create a Daily/Weekly/Monthly Financial To-Do List.

-To ease my anxiety, I developed a financial to-do list.
+To ease my anxiety, I developed a financial to-do list that I still refer to, almost 13 years later.
 I broke down my responsibilities: business office, home office, and projects.
 I listed all of the tasks that MUST be accomplished on a regular, timely basis.
-Tasks might be as simple as ‘reconciling’ or more complex like ‘paying the office payroll taxes’ and I definitely added ‘Pay Rent’ on the list.
+Tasks might be as simple as ‘reconciling’ or more complex like ‘paying the office payroll taxes’ and at that time, I definitely added ‘Pay Rent’ to that first list.

 Since that time, I have automated most of our financial transactions, but I still rely on my list to keep me in check.
-It is a visual reminder that I keep near my desk so I am able to glance at it daily.
-This simple, yet effective, list has saved me a lot of stress and time.
+It is a visual reminder that I keep near my desk so I am able to glance at it regularly.
+This simple yet effective list has eased my stress and saved me time.

 7. Review Your Bills.
 Are You Paying Too Much?

-When was the last time you shopped around for home owner’s or auto insurance?
-Use spring as a reminder to review your bills to see if you’re paying too much.
-Ask close friends and family for their recommendations.
-How has their experience been with these companies?
-Bills to review:
+When was the last time you shopped around for homeowners or auto insurance?
+This is a great time to perform an audit to review your bills to see if you’re paying too much.
+I have asked my Facebook friends for their recommendations and experience with various companies and gotten great feedback.
+Bills to review this spring: